Exact PPS Sampling with Bounded Sample Size: Introduction

 We extend the set of PPS sampling schemes to allow for a different trade-off between controlling the sample size and controlling the sample contents.
 Our new method, \emph{Exact and Bounded PPS} (EB-PPS), strictly enforces the PPS property at all times while ensuring that the sample size never exceeds the target value $n$.
-That is, $n$ is now an upper bound on the sample size rather than the exact sample size.\footnote{\citet{Sunter77,Sunter86} also considers the case where $n$ is an upper bound on the sample size, but allows over-representation of heavy items.} EB-PPS ensures that each item~$x_i$ has appearance probability $\rho w_i$ as desired, where $\rho =\min(1/\max_i w_i,n/\sum_i w_i)$.
+That is, $n$ is now an upper bound on the sample size rather than the exact sample size.\footnote{\citet{Sunter77,Sunter86} also considers the case where $n$ is an upper bound on the sample size, but allows over-representation of heavy items.} EB-PPS ensures that each item~$x_i$ has appearance probability $\rho\cdot w_i$ as desired, where $\rho =\min(1/\max_i w_i,n/\sum_i w_i)$.
 If $\rho = n/\sum_i w_i$ then both a sample size of $n$ and the PPS property are simultaneously feasible, and our scheme yields the same appearance probabilities as those given above.
 If $\rho = 1/\max_i w_i$, then we prove that EB-PPS produces a PPS sample whose expected size is maximal and whose sample size variability is minimal over all possible PPS samples.
 Note that the latter situation occurs when $w_{max}/\bar{w}\ge N/n$, where $w_{max}$ and $\bar{w}$ are the maximum and average, respectively, of the $w_i$'s.
 The sample size therefore falls below the target $n$ in the presence of items having large relative weights.
+Note that, if the sample size becomes very small to the extent that it becomes problematic for the downstream application, then the small sample size serves as a signal to alert the user to the issue; for the other PPS methods, the composition of the sample will markedly diverge from the user's intent without any warning being given.

 Thus our sampling scheme EB-PPS reverses the usual assumptions and treats proper data representation as more important than obtaining the maximal sample size.
 By bounding the sample size, EB-PPS, like prior schemes, helps control the time required for analytics over the sample and avoids storage overflows, especially when many samples are being maintained in parallel.
-However, the appearance probabilities are now ``as advertised,'' promoting user trust, and the sample is kept as large and stable as possible when a full sample of size $n$ cannot be achieved.
+However, the appearance probabilities are now ``as advertised'', promoting user trust and allowing for easier reasoning in downstream applications (which can be much more complex than simply computing Horvitz-Thompson estimates).